 9. Lean concrete is typically 75 mm in thickness.

-11. In the Middle East they build waterproof membranes on lean concrete that wraps the entire foundation as a protection (also known as tanking).
+11. In the middle east they build waterproof membrane on lean concrete that wraps the entire foundation as protection (also known as tanking).

-12. Once rebar is placed, you need to dust off the cover and the foundation should be inspected.
+12. Once rebars is placed, you need to dust off the cover and the foundation should be inspected.

-13. Concrete Pour Card provides with all the tests you need to perform before casting.
+13. Concrete Pouring provides with all the tests you need to perform before casting.

 14. You order the correct grade concrete + check the temperature + temperature before pouring the concrete.

-15. Compact the concrete in layers using a vibrator without leading to segregation.
+15. Compact the concrete in layers using a concrete vibrator without leading to segregation of concrete.

 16. Cast the cubes to test in 7 and 28 days.